 • Federal Circuit and Family Court of Australia

-• State and Territory Magistrates Courts
+• State and Territory Courts of summary jurisdiction

-• Family Court of Western Australia.
+• Family Court of Western Australia

 The court may make other orders affecting a child support case that are detailed in 4.3.2 and 4.3.6, including orders about child support agreements, stay orders and orders against a payee for the repayment of overpaid child support.